Antonio32A/HytalePlace/README.md

 ## Autoplace
 Autoplace will place pixels for you.
 To activate it press P on your keyboard.

+Pressing O will switch autoplace priority.
+Current defaults to Hytale.

 **WARNING**: Autoplace is use at your own risk.
 It attempts to mimic human behavior but I do not guarantee that you will not get rate-limited.
 (As far as I know reddit will not fully ban your account and will just force you to wait a long long time before placing)